FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 This answer is incorrect.

 This patient has Huntington disease (HD).
-Dysphagia is common in this disease, and many patients with HD eventually die from dysphagia or aspiration.
+The suicide rate in HD is estimated to be greater than 10%, and as many as 25% of patients with HD attempt suicide.
 (See References)

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 4